Scroll to explore

 As drivers we have grown comfortable at getting hundreds of miles out of our petrol and diesel cars, but in the new and ever evolving world of electric vehicles we are in slightly uncharted territory with how far we can travel and how often the battery will need to be recharged.
 This is known as ‘range anxiety’ and has become quite a common symptom for someone looking at purchasing an electric car.

-The brief was then simply to find a way to help alleviate range anxiety – the worry that you might run out of charge in an electric car and have no way of recharging it when on a journey.
+The brief from Tesla was then simply to find a way to help alleviate range anxiety – the worry that you might run out of charge in an electric car and have no way of recharging it when on a journey.

 I designed the app to fit in with the core Tesla brand.
 Confident, elegant, minimalist typography, dark colours with small bright red accents to emphasise the high quality brand and their values.
 High quality photography was used throughout, placing the vehicles front and centre so this app would sit well alongside the glossy brochure handed out to dealerships.